anderskaplan/pomosite/README.md

 A sample web site can be found in the sample directory.

+## Item config and site generation

+config header syntax

+item_config format
+items: key unique id. value { endpoint, template or source, optionally other values too }
+can be auto-populated using create_site_config() and add_resources_dir()

 ## Templates

 TODO
-config header syntax
 template syntax
 referencing content with url_for() and url_for_language()

 one template directory per language. use translate_page_templates() to generate them from the default language.

-item_config format
-items: key unique id. value { endpoint, template or source, optionally other values too }
-can be auto-populated using add_page_templates_dir() and add_resources_dir()

 ## Resources
 TODO

+whack them in a directory tree how to reference them unique names

 ## Translations
 TODO

+workflow
+PO files
+currently only html templates

-# Modifying/Extending pomosite
+# For developers: Modifying/Extending pomosite

 ## Set up the development environment